 It’s no secret that waiting is a huge dis-satisfier for anyone.
 But it’s really not the wait time that is the most disconcerting, it’s not knowing how long the wait will be and why there are delays.

 I recently contracted for a landscaping project that was to take three weeks and ended up taking 13 weeks.
 Sure, there were a few rainy days that kept the crew away.
 Those were the days when I knew that work couldn’t be done outside.
 But it was the clear days with no activity that drove me crazy.
 I’d look out at my yard and see piles of rubble, bulldozers, and forklifts sitting idle and my blood would boil.
+I thought of visiting Industrial auction hub website.
 I needed not only action, but information.
 When would the crew be on site?
 How long will it take?
 What is causing the delay?
+It’s hard to advance into action when you even don’t know how to choose the right equipment for your warehouse loading dock.
 The difference between an irate customer and an understanding one was a simple as a phone call or text.

 Waiting rooms are filled with people asking themselves similar questions.
 How long will it be?
 What is causing the delay?
 Lack of information is a huge dis-satisfier and one that can be prevented by managing expectations up front and keeping your patients informed.
 When you tell a patient to arrive at 6:00 AM for surgery without providing more information you are inadvertently setting the expectation.
 They envision being wheeled into the OR by 6:15.
 After all they have no idea what it takes to prep for surgery.